fluent/fluent-operator/docs/plugins/fluentbit/output/file.md

 # File

-The file output plugin allows to write the data received through the input plugin to file.
+The file output plugin allows to write the data received through the input plugin to file. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/file**

 | Field | Description | Scheme |